 The Department of State has a very good International adoption governmental brochure that provides information and guidance to U.S. citizens who are looking for help with an international adoption.
 The brochure covers guidelines on international adoption, visa information and much more including a strong recommendation that adopting persons only use reputable (licensed) adoption agencies and adoption attorneys.

-Currently, the three most popular countries for an international child adoption are Russia and Guatemala as well as China.
 For up-to-date information on the number of visas issued by country please visit this State Department link.